Last updated: 21st November 2020

 Our China tour continues

-Our final stop in Beijing on our last night, we headed to the enormous Beijing West Railway Station to catch our overnight sleeper train to Xian.
-Getting into the station proved to be interesting, as you can’t just walk in like Euston, you have to have all your documents approved by security staff.
+We finished our last night in Beijing, by heading to the enormous Beijing West Railway Station to catch our overnight sleeper train to Xian.
+Getting into the station proved to be interesting, as you can’t just walk in like railway stations in the UK, as all your documents approved by security staff.
 No one spoke English, so it was a little difficult trying to work out what they wanted to see, turned out they didn’t really want to check the foreigners, just the locals, big brother in action?

 Continue reading about our next stop – Xian